Johnny Olszewski: Ethics controversies

 In July 2021, Olszewski proposed legislation to create a board consisting of political appointees to oversee the Baltimore County inspector general, an office which he created.
 This proposal was later dropped following backlash over the makeup of the board.
 In October 2021, Olszewski created an independent Commission on Ethics and Accountability to review the county's ethics laws and examine the office of the inspector general.
 In April 2022, the Baltimore County Council voted 6–1 to approve paying a contractor $99,000 to help the commission.
 The commission began its work on June 5, 2022, and released its final report on February 17, 2023, which provided several recommended changes for the office, but was not in favor of creating an oversight board of the county inspector general.
 In May 2023, Olszewski said he would not create an oversight board for the inspector general.
 In October 2023, Olszewski proposed legislation to codify the powers and responsibilities of the county's inspector general's office into the county charter and to strengthen the office's subpoena powers.
-The legislation passed and is set to be voted on by Baltimore County voters during the 2024 elections.
+The legislation passed and was approved by Baltimore County voters during the 2024 elections.

 In December 2021, Baltimore County inspector general Kelly Madigan opened an investigation into Olszewski's aides intervening to approve the application of David Cordish, a wealthy Baltimore County developer, for an indoor "tennis barn" next to his Greenspring Valley home.
 Cordish was initially instructed to schedule an administrative hearing to get permission to build the tennis barn, as the structure was deemed too big to be an accessory structure for his residence under county zoning laws.
 However, then-county permit director Mike Millanoff gave approval to Cordish's tennis barn without an administrative hearing.
 In July 2022, the Baltimore County inspector general found that it appeared Cordish was given "preferential treatment" to build an indoor tennis facility when key zoning approvals were given, despite the opposition from some within the permits department.
 Cordish's "tennis barn" was never built.